MarineEvoEcoLab/Lab_Website/content/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Researchers
+- PI
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Jonathan Puritz is a assistant professor of marine evolution at the University of Rhode Island.
+His uses molecular tools to understand the ecological and evolutionary processes of marine populations.
+Currently, his research focuses on using next-generation sequencing and genomics to understand how human populations affect connectivity and evolution in the ocean.
+He studies a variety of organisms, from oysters to sea stars.